 Embry-Riddle has entered into an agreement with the Department of Veterans Affairs (VA) to participate in the Post 9/11 GI Bill® Yellow Ribbon Program (YRP) to fund a portion of the cost of tuition and fees that exceed the basic tuition and fees amount payable by the VA.

-Embry-Riddle has been recognized by Military Times in the Military Times Best: Colleges 2018 rankings, formerly known as Best for Vets, for its commitment to providing quality educational opportunities to American's veterans and military-connected students.
-The Daytona Beach campus Veteran Student Services Office ranked in the top 100 among 4-year schools.
+Embry-Riddle has been recognized by Military Times in the Military Times Best: Colleges 2019 rankings for its commitment to providing quality educational opportunities to American's veterans and military-connected students.